Billy Bounce

-Billy Bounce was a comic strip published erratically by noted illustrator W. W. Denslow (1901–1902) and later C. W. Kahles (1902–1905) between November 10, 1901, and December 3, 1905.
-The strip centers on the actions of the title character, a ball-shaped boy who is capable either of bouncing long distances or actual flight.
+Billy Bounce was a comic strip published by noted illustrator W. W. Denslow (1901–1902) and later C. W. Kahles (1902–1905) between November 10, 1901, and December 3, 1905, with a series of reprints in 1908 and 1909.
+The strip centers on the actions of the title character, a ball-shaped boy who is capable of bouncing long distances.
 It is noted as one of the earliest comic strips in which the protagonist has superpowers.

-Like its contemporary, Little Nemo in Slumberland, which came shortly after Billy Bounce, the strip dealt with otherworldly situations and often had recurring characters, including the King of the Pollywogs, Fuzzy White and Prunes the Pieman.
-An alternate title for the series was Billy Bounce and the Pollywogs; the Pollywogs were introduced on October 9, 1904.

-In September 1906, Denslow published a single novel based on Billy's adventures, titled simply Billy Bounce.
-Denslow provided illustrations and the text was written by Dudley A. Bragdon.
-It was published by G. W. Dillingham Company in New York.
+Denslow also prepared a children's book titled Billy Bounce published by G. W. Dillingham Company, New York, in September 1906.
+Denslow provided the illustrations while the text was written by Dudley A. Bragdon.
+The book is "only slightly" related to the comic.
+The incidences and characters are almost entirely new.